 Deloitte's interview questions explained

-Below are examples of the kinds of questions you could be asked at different stages of the intern and graduate recruitment processes at Deloitte - and how to show recruiters, in your answers, that you possess the competencies they're looking for.
+At Deloitte's Final Stage Assessment you can expect an interview, a presentation and (for some candidates) a group exercise.
+The firm reminds candidates to relax, listen carefully and express themselves carefully.
+Additionally, it advises applicants to 'review your Immersive Online Assessment feedback report and consider the questions you’re likely to be asked'.
+Below are examples of the kinds of questions you could be asked at different stages of the intern and graduate recruitment processes at Deloitte – and advice on how to show recruiters, in your answers, that you possess the competencies they're looking for.
 Even if the questions you're asked are different, practising how you'd answer these will be great preparation for your interview.

 How to approach the question: Employers always tell students to use examples in their interview answers, and this is no different.
 You can demonstrate your commercial awareness and career motivation by giving a couple of examples about what Deloitte is currently doing.

 The points you make should show that you have thoroughly researched the company – simply referring to Deloitte’s annual turnover or first quarter results doesn’t really say very much and won’t make you stand out from the competition.
 You can still cite these results, however, as long as you talk about what they mean.
 Think about other recent developments – for example, how will Deloitte’s recent acquisition of Market Gravity impact the firm's consulting business?
 Explain how these developments are relevant to you and your interests.

 Don’t say: Anything to do with a ‘strong reputation for excellence’, ‘the chance to work with pioneers in their fields’, ‘working within a true meritocracy’ or anything that sounds equally sycophantic.